 Benefits of dry-brushing

-- Stimulates the lymph flow
+- Stimulates the lymph flow (the lymphatic system helps to remove toxins from the body)

 Even though there is not enough scientific evidence to support all the reasons of why you should dry brush, I still believe that you can just try it and see what works for you.
 My skin felt different after it; softer, smoother and definitely more toned, so that’s good enough for me; after all, I could see the results and I felt good after the process.